 Tools for mirror removal

-The essential tools for mirror removal include a hammer or mallet, pry-bars, wooden shims, and a utility knife.
+The essential tools for mirror removal include a hammer or mallet, pry bars, wooden shims, and a utility knife.
 In some cases, additional tools are useful:-

 Optional tools that are helpful in some mirror removals include cut-out wire (available from an auto-parts store) and a heat gun (to soften the adhesive).